 Best TP-Link Router System Android Central 2020

 TP-Link has been making networking equipment for ages and it's quite good at it.
 Not only that, TP-Link routers more often than not offer competitive specifications at great prices.
-If you're looking for a great balance of features including fast AC Wi-Fi with MU-MIMO and tri-band, the Archer A20 is a great fit.
+Most of us want to buy a router that's going to last a few years and provide more than enough speed.
+The Archer AX3000 does just that with solid speeds and support for Wi-Fi 6 as more devices start to support it.

 - Best Value: Archer A7